IRS Forms

 Residency drives the form.
 U.S. persons get 1099s.
 Foreign persons get 1042‑S, and your matching annual return is Form 1042.

 Under the Taxpayer First Act regulations in T.D.
-9972, most non‑individual withholding agents must e‑file Form 1042 if they file 10 or more returns of any type in the same calendar year.
-Partnerships with more than 100 partners must e‑file Form 1042 regardless of count.
-These rules are on the books, but for calendar year 2025 filings of 2024 Forms 1042, the IRS granted broad administrative relief, extending the exemption to both foreign withholding agents and U.S. withholding agents.
-No waiver request is needed.
+9972, most non‑individual withholding agents must e‑file if they file 10 or more returns of any type in the same calendar year.
+Financial institutions that report under chapter 3 or chapter 4 must e‑file Forms 1042‑S, and partnerships with more than 100 partners must e‑file regardless of count.
+For the 2025 filing season of 2024 Forms 1042, the IRS granted broad administrative relief from the parent‑return e‑file mandate for both foreign and U.S. withholding agents, so confirm the current year's instructions for any relief before you decide.

-What this means for you, plan for e‑file long term, and enjoy the 2025 relief only if you truly need it.
+What this means for you, plan for e‑file long term.
 If your systems are ready, e‑file anyway, it reduces processing time and removes the Form 1042‑T step for 1042‑S files.

 Tools And Workflow That Keep Reviews Short